-We planned our work in accordance with the Code of Audit Practice.
-Based on our risk assessment, we undertook such work as we considered necessary to form a view on whether, in all significant respects, the Chief Constable of North Yorkshire had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
+We have planned and undertaken our work in accordance with the Code of Audit Practice as issued by the National Audit Office and had regard to relevant guidance.
+Based on our risk assessment, we undertook such work as we considered necessary to form a view on whether, in all significant respects, the Chief Constable of North Yorkshire Police had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.